How to podcast — A complete guide to starting and growing a podcast

 Interested in learning how to do a podcast?
 Here’s what you’ll learn in this guide:

-The people I met, the sessions I attended, and the connections I made at Podcast Movement taught me about all of this and so much more.
+The people I have met, the sessions I have attended at various conferences, courses I’ve taken, and now the people I’ve interviewed have taught me so much about podcasting.
 We’ve got a lot to unpack in this post, so buckle up because you’re in for an exciting ride.

 So, without further ado, let’s dive into how to podcast.